 1. Fasting Blood Glucose

-A Fasting Blood Glucose greater than 125 mg/dl = Diabetes.
+- A Fasting Blood Glucose greater than 125 mg/dl means you have diabetes.

-A Fasting Blood Glucose between 100 mg/dl to 125 mg/dl = Impaired Fasting Glucose (IFG).
+- Fasting Blood Glucose between 100 mg/dl to 125 mg/dl, means you have Prediabetes (Impaired Fasting Glucose.)

 3. Oral Glucose Tolerance Test (OGTT)

 Oral Glucose Tolerance Test (OGTT) is the best test for the diagnosis of type 2 diabetes in its early stages.
 After an overnight fast, a blood test is drawn for glucose.
-Then, you are given a drink containing 75 grams of glucose.
-Another blood test is drawn at one hour and then again at two hours.
+Then, you drink 75 grams of glucose.
+Subsequently, two more blood tests are drawn: at one hour and at two hours after the drink.
 You do not eat or drink anything else during this two hour period.

 In normal people, the value should come back to near baseline after 2 hours.
 For example, if your fasting blood glucose was 95 mg/dl, then two hours after drinking the 75 grams of glucose, it should come back to about 95 mg/dl.